Sohmteee/Yam-Doctor/README.md

 ## Usage

-- **Home Screen**: Start by creating a new chat in the home screen .
+- **Home Screen**: Start by creating a new chat in the home screen or opening one of your chats in your chat history.
-- **Diagnosis Screen**: View the probable disease or health status of your yam based on the provided input.
+- **Chat Screen**: Send images and/or text descriptions while chatting with the AI.

 ## Contributing